Jonathan Aranda Player Props: Rays vs. Royals

 - Aranda hit .192 with four doubles, two home runs and eight walks.

-- Logging a plate appearance in 30 games a season ago, he hit two home runs.
+- Logging a plate appearance in 30 games a season ago, he hit two round-trippers.

-- Aranda picked up an RBI in six of 30 games last year.
+- Aranda drove in a run in six of 30 games last season.

-- In eight of 30 games last season he touched home plate, including multiple runs once.
+- He crossed home in eight of 30 games a year ago (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.